-All AEs and clinically significant laboratory abnormalities will be followed until resolution or stability of the abnormality has been demonstrated if possible.
+All AEs and clinically significant laboratory abnormalities should be followed up until resolution or stability of the abnormality has been demonstrated, if possible.
 Gilead may request that certain AEs be followed beyond the protocol-defined follow-up period.

 7.3.3.
 Serious Adverse Events